Salt & Wind Travel

 For a California-themed fall cheese board, hone in on fruit like pomegranates, persimmons, pears, and apples.
 Next, layer in some dried fruit, be it prunes, figs, or dates, and a mix of nuts like pistachios, almonds, and walnuts.

-She encourages you first to think about how you’re going to serve the cheese and wine.
+She encourages you first to think about how you will serve the cheese and wine.
 As in, will it be one wine per cheese?
 A larger cheese board with one wine to pair with them all?
 Or are you serving cheese for dessert?

 If it’s one cheese per wine, go ahead down to our cheese and wine pairings below to see some of her recommendations.
 If you’re doing one larger cheese board with one wine, Amanda recommends a fresh, fruity, gently oaked white like this Merry Edwards Sauvignon Blanc.
 Here are her other pointers:

-• Sparkling Wine Is Always A Good Bet: Many kinds of cheese are salty, fatty, and a bit acidic, which means a clean, sparkling wine will be able to cut through all that and elevate the flavors.
+Many kinds of cheese are salty, fatty, and a bit acidic, which means a clean, sparkling wine can cut through all that and elevate the flavors.

-• As Is A Lighter Bodied, Low-Tannin Red: A lighter-bodied, lower-tannin wine is preferable if you desire a red wine.
+A lighter-bodied, lower-tannin wine is preferable if you desire red wine.
 Doing a Cabernet that’s incredibly heavy in tannin will overwhelm your cheeses, so your best bets are Pinot Noir, Grenache, and a lighter Cabernet Franc.

-• Match The Color Of The Wine And Cheese: In other words, a lighter, whiter cheese will go well with a light-colored wine like that Sauvignon Blanc.
+In other words, a lighter, whiter cheese will go well with a light-colored wine like fresh goat cheese and Sauvignon Blanc.
 A gouda with a yellow tinge will go with a more golden-colored wine like a Chardonnay.

 There is even a Cheese Trail Map that you can use, so you know you are in the presence of cheese whenever you are in California!

-• Stuyt Farmstead Diamond Reserve, The Diamond Reserve, is a raw milk cheese aged over nine months, giving plenty of crystals texture.
-Serve it with dried orchard fruit and perhaps some prosciutto and pair it with a white wine that has a little more weight, like a Chardonnay or Chenin Blanc.
+- Stuyt Farmstead Diamond Reserve, The Diamond Reserve, is a raw milk cheese aged over nine months, giving plenty of crystals texture.
+Serve it with dried orchard fruit and perhaps some prosciutto and pair it with a white wine with a little more weight, like a Chardonnay or Chenin Blanc.
 The overall flavor embodies a rich caramel taste with butterscotch notes.

 Okay, that’s a lot to digest (pun fully intended).
 Now try your hand at a fall cheese and wine party, and let us know how it goes by tagging @saltandwind and #swsociety on social!